noepeyre/nOS/README.md

 ### Turing

-and yes, its turing complete
+and yes, its turing complete:

 copy sys.py in files folder, and in nOS, run:
 ```bash
 ./sys.py